Guild Hall

 Next Steps

-This needs to be broken into features and each feature spec’d out:
+This needs to be broken into features, each specced out:

 - Blackboard service - API design, persistence, resource management